BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Costa Rican Colones (CRC) on hand for smaller sodas (local eateries), fruit stands, and rural taxis.
-ATMs are readily available in most towns, but inform your bank of your travel dates to avoid card blocks.
+While credit cards are widely accepted in tourist areas, always carry some Costa Rican colones (CRC) for smaller purchases and local sodas (small, family-run restaurants).
+ATMs are readily available in most towns, but it's wise to withdraw larger amounts at once to minimize transaction fees.
+Some places might offer a small discount for cash payments.

 culture

 'Pura Vida' isn't just a saying, it's a way of life here!
-Embrace the relaxed pace and don't get frustrated by delays; things often move at a different rhythm.
-A friendly 'Buenos días' or 'Buenas tardes' goes a long way when interacting with locals.
+Embrace it by being patient, relaxed, and friendly.
+Don't get stressed if things run on 'Tico time' – schedules can be flexible.
+A simple 'Hola, Pura Vida!' goes a long way in making connections with locals.

 packing